Burns, Oregon: Education

 Harney County School District 3 provides public education in Burns and Hines, at Henry L. Slater Grade School in Burns, Hines Middle School, and Burns High School.

+Burns previously had its own elementary school district, with a separate Burns-based high school district.
+A 1975 proposal to merge those districts, along with the elementary school district of Hines and two other school districts, was turned down by voters.
+In 1985, the Burns school district used the cafeteria at Slater Elementary to provide food service to all of the district's schools.
+In 1989, the Burns high school district and the Burns and Hines elementary school districts combined into Harney County School District 3.

 There is a branch of Silvies River Charter School in Burns, the Burns Learning Center.

 Harney County is not in a community college district but Burns, along with the county, has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

 The Harney County Library is located in Burns.
 Formed in 1903 by the Ladies Afternoon Club, the Harney County Library has grown from an initial collection of 12 books to more than 30,000 items in 2013.
 Library offerings include public computers, wireless Internet, video conferencing equipment, meeting spaces, and public programs, as well as books, magazines, newspapers, audio books, videos, DVDs, and access to Interlibrary Loan.

 Media

 The weekly Burns Times-Herald is the only newspaper in the city.
 In 2006, five members of the Times-Herald staff formed Survival Media LLC, which bought the newspaper from its former out-of-state owners.
 According to Survival Media, this was the first staff buyout of a newspaper in Oregon.
 Two commercial radio stations, KZHC-FM (92.7 FM) and KZHC (1230 AM), are licensed to broadcast from Burns.